KNARsack: Teaching Neural Algorithmic Reasoners to Solve Pseudo-Polynomial Problems: Related Work

 Graph neural networks \citep{VELICKOVIC2023102538}, the underlying architecture behind the NAR processors, are theoretically aligned to dynamic programming algorithms \citep{dudzik2022graph}.
-However, when NAR is benchmarked, most studies address polynomial-time DPs, whereas the $0$--$1$ Knapsack algorithm is pseudo-polynomial (weakly NP-hard) and was deliberately omitted from CLRS-30.
+However, when NAR is benchmarked, most studies address polynomial-time DPs, and the $0$--$1$ Knapsack algorithm, being pseudo-polynomial (weakly NP-hard), was deliberately omitted from CLRS-30.
+While some works have addressed NP-hard problems \citep{georgiev2024neural, heprimal}, none have focused specifically on pseudo-polynomial problems.
 Outside of the field of NAR, there exist DP-inspired neural networks \citep{hertrich2023provably} that provably solve Knapsack, but their weights are hardcoded, rather than learned from data, as is the case in our work.
-Being weakly NP-hard, classical neural combinatorial optimisation (NCO) approaches could also be applied, but usually they rely on reinforcement learning \citep{bello2016neural,kwon2020pomo,afshar2020state,zhang2025reinforcement}, which we aimed to avoid.
-From the NCO approaches, our work is most conceptually similar to those that supervise on input-output mapping \citep{nomer2020neural, georgiev2024neural, hashemi2025tropical}.
-Still, we differ by explicitly mirroring the pseudo-polynomial DP algorithm in a two-phase construction--reconstruction pipeline, supervising intermediate states and forcing table-guided backtracking, which improves out-of-distribution generalization.
+Due to the nature of our problem, classical neural combinatorial optimisation (NCO) approaches could also be applied.
+Some possible approaches are \citet{bello2016neural,kwon2020pomo,afshar2020state,zhang2025reinforcement}, but these are fundamentally different from our approach.
+Moreover, these approaches represent item values and weights as real numbers and use fixed capacity.
+Additionally, they do not consider out-of-distribution settings at all -- the instance size is fixed and ranges up to several hundred items.
+It is worth noting that the idea of combining NAR and RL is very recent \citep{schutz2025tackling}, and there are no approaches that would tackle pseudo-polynomial algorithms in this manner.